hypermine-bc/labs/content/posts/intro-to-biometric.md

 ![s](/images/intro-to-biometric/bifurcation&termination.png)

-Fig. 2.5b illustrates ridge ending and ridge bifurcation which plays a vital role in fingerprint detection known as real minutiae.
+The figure illustrates ridge ending and ridge bifurcation which plays a vital role in fingerprint detection known as real minutiae.
 These ridge ending and ridge  bifurcation  do  not  change  over  time,  therefore  well  suited  for  fingerprint matching.
 Fingerprint usually consists of 40 to 100 minutiae points.
 Different systems represents minutiae location differently.

 ## Verification

 There are various approaches of automatic fingerprint matching that have been proposed  which  include minutiae  based  approaches, and  image  based  approaches.
 Minutia  based approaches  are  the most  popular  ones  being included  in  almost  all contemporary fingerprint identification and verification system.

-There are vairous stages of fingerprint verification process like shown in the figure below and can be broadly categoriese into the following:
+These are vairous stages of fingerprint verification process like shown in the figure below and can be broadly categoriese into the following:

 - Fingureprint Capturing
 - Pre-Processing